hanami/guides/content/v2.0/views/overview.md

   For a guided walk-through of Hanami with some example use of views, be sure to check out the <a href="/v2.0/introduction/getting-started/">Getting Started Guide</a>.
 </p>

-## Introduction
+## Introduction: views and templates

 When rendering content, the key class to reach for in Hanami is a view.

 A view represents a view in its entirety.
-It decides what template to render, as well as what data to expose to that template.
+It decides which template to render, as well as what data to expose to that template.

 A template - for example a `*.html.erb` or `*.html.slim` file - contains the markup that will be used to render the view's output.